external-secrets/external-secrets/design/006-LTS-release.md

 The GHA will make the necessary code changes and opens a PR.
 Once approved and merged into `main` or `release-x.y` our build pipelines will build and push the artefact to ghcr.

-Note: a released image tag will be overridden and will point to a different SHA (including signature).

 ## Process

 ### Branch Management